 “It all goes away.
-Eventually, everything goes away.” ― Elizabeth Gilbert
+Eventually, everything goes away.” ― E. Gilbert

 A series of photographs documenting the brief life of water hieroglyphics drawn on a rock.